MrPrince419/headies/README.md

 ## 👨‍💻 About the Author

-I am a self-taught data analyst focused on automation and data analytics.
-My portfolio at [prince-uwagboe.netlify.app](https://prince-uwagboe.netlify.app/) showcases my data analysis and automation skills.
-This project represents the intersection of my technical interests with my passion for the Nigerian music industry and afrobeats scene.
+I am currently working towards a career in data analysis.
+My portfolio at [prince-portfolio.site](https://prince-portfolio.site/) showcases my data analysis projects, my resume and my latest work.
+This project was born out of my natural curiousity and love for the Nigerian music industry.

 ## 📜 License